 After all the family as a whole had to come first, as well as the livelihood of the farm.
 The doctor sadly instructed the grandmother to wrap Pearl in a blanket and put her by the fireplace where she could at least die warm.

 But her grandmother could not bring herself to follow his orders.
 She must have had a feeling like some people get when they just “know” something.
 She kept Pearl alive.
-She gave the infant meat broth from the pan that sew had been cooked in, rich in protein and fat from the meat juices; and rich in vitamins from the vegetables cooked with the meat.
-Pearl survived and actually grew into an adult though a very small one.
+She gave the infant meat broth from the pan that stew had been cooked in, rich in protein and fat from the meat juices; and rich in vitamins from the vegetables cooked with the meat.
+Pearl survived and actually grew into an adult though a very petite one.

 A woman with ambition